astoeckel/femtosip/README.md

 time.
 This is quite handy for certain home automation tasks, such as signaling someone ringing at the door.

-A prequisite for the above task is a DECT/PSTN base-station which acts as a SIP server (such as an AVM FRITZ!Box).
-These devices often allow to call all connected phones under a single internal phone number, such as `**9` in the case of the AVM FRITZ!Box.
-A basic setup for the above task would for example involve a Raspberry Pi connected to the door gong (via relay or opto-isolator) that calls the `femtosip` Python script whenever the gong is triggered.
+A prequisite for a task such as ringing all phones in a house is a DECT/PSTN base-station that acts as a SIP server, an example being the AVM FRITZ!Box common in Germany.
+For example, the FRITZ!Box has a function where all connected phones can be called under a single internal phone number, such as `**9`.

+Implementing the ring-on-door-bell task requires some additional hardware, such as a Raspberry Pi connected to the door gong via relay or opto-isolator.
+The repository contains an example script that demonstrates this particular use-case.

 ## How to use

-*FemtoSIP* only depends on Python 3 which is present on most Linux installations and available for other platforms as well.
-To use the program, clone this Git repository and execute the `femtosip.py` program.
+*FemtoSIP* only depends on Python 3.6, which is present on most Linux installations and available for other platforms as well.
+To use *FemtoSIP*, clone this Git repository and execute the `femtosip.py` program.
 Alternatively, instead of using Git, you can [just download `femtosip.py`](https://raw.githubusercontent.com/astoeckel/femtosip/master/femtosip.py).